DVaughan/DVaughan.github.io/_posts/2024-11-05-Orpius-Can-See.md

 Orpius now supports image retrieval and analysis!

 Orpius can download images, analyze them, perform activities based on what it sees.
-Combined with Orpius's scheduling capabilities, it works even when you're sleeping, making for one heck of a powerful tool.
+Combined with the scheduling capabilities of Orpius, it works even when you're sleeping, making for one heck of a powerful tool.

 I've also added an exciting feature revealed near the end of this post (hint: it changes how you'll see things entirely).